 The Niagara Falls Fire Department (NFFD) protects a population of over 50,000 residents and between 20-25 million visitors per year.
 Our response area covers approximately 17 square miles of mixed properties including residential, industrial, municipal and county buildings.
 We are bordered by the Niagara River on two sides; consisting of the upper and lower rivers.
 The upper river with its rapids provides our department with opportunities for swift water rescues as well as other potential life safety issues.
 The lower river and the Niagara Gorge provide us with technical rescues and wild land fire potential.

 The NFFD is certified to respond to all medical emergencies experienced by our residents and visitors to Niagara Falls.
 These include auto extrications, industrial accidents, and general medical assistance calls.
-The NFFD responds to between 6,500 and 7,000 calls per year on average.
+The NFFD responds to over 7,000 calls per year on average.

 Physical Address / Fire Administration Office

 P.O.
 Box 69